Paint Dissolve

 Dissolve Logic

-To solve the dissolving effect, I wanted to ensure that the melting effect would start from the top to bottom.
+To solve the melting effect, I wanted to ensure that the dissolve would start from the top to bottom.
 This began with a bounding box based node, the blue channel is combined with a dissolve noise texture to distort the edge.
 The noise texture is multiplied by a dissolve noise tiling to give control of the UV seams to the artist.
 These are then separated into 3 color blends by using a cheap contrast node, creating the dissolved layer, the dissolving edge, and the material underneath.
 I added a node to account for glow for more customization before plugging the opacity mask into a Dither Temporal AA Node

-To solve the dissolving effect, I wanted to ensure that the melting effect would start from the top to bottom.
+To solve the melting effect, I wanted to ensure that the dissolve would start from the top to bottom.
 This began with a bounding box based node, the blue channel is combined with a dissolve noise texture to distort the edge.
 The noise texture is multiplied by a dissolve noise tiling to give control of the UV seams to the artist.
 These are then separated into 3 color blends by using a cheap contrast node, creating the dissolved layer, the dissolving edge, and the material underneath.
 I added a node to account for glow for more customization before plugging the opacity mask into a Dither Temporal AA Node

 Paint Surface